• Skip to primary navigation

 • long grain rice - I use basmati for any recipes that require long grain rice, but you can use regular long grain rice, jasmine, etc.

-Cilantro and water are puréed before being added to the liquid in the Arroz con Pollo.
+Cilantro and water are puréed before being added to the liquid in the skillet.

-• A slurry of cilantro and broth gives the rice its wonderful flavor!
+• Make the cilantro slurry – A slurry of cilantro and broth gives the rice its wonderful flavor!
 Chop the ends of the cilantro off where the leaves start.
 Wash well, and pat dry.
-In a small processor or blender, pulse the cilantro with a bit of water, and set aside.
+In a small processor or blender, pulse the cilantro with a bit of water.
+NOTE: This will take 1-2 tablespoons depending on how much cilantro you have.
+Combine with enough chicken broth to bring the total to the required ratio of rice to liquid.
+Mine is 1:2, so I use 2 cups of cilantro and broth.

-Vegetables and rice are added to the cast iron skillet with the liquid for Arroz con Pollo.
+Ají amarillo and cumin are added to the cast iron skillet with the aromatics.

-The cast iron skillet with the chicken and rice added to it.
+The cast iron skillet with the beer added to the aromatics.

-• Add the rice and peas.
+• Add the rice and vegetables.
 Stir to work the rice down into the liquid.
 Cover, and reduce heat to a very low simmer.
-Cook until the rice is done (about 20 minutes) and the liquid is absorbed.
-Season with salt and pepper and garnish with additional cilantro. covered.
+Cook until the rice is tender (about 20 minutes) and the liquid is absorbed.
+Season with salt and pepper and garnish with additional cilantro.

 Arroz con pollo Peruvian in a black cast iron skillet with a small bowl of aji amarillo paste and cilantro.